sufangmu/sufangmu.github.io/docs/english/NCE2/notes.md

 The woman first bought a few small articles(物品).
 After a little time,
-she chose one of the most expensive dresses in the shop and handed it to an assistant who wrapped(包起来) it up for her <u>as</u> quickly <u>as</u> possible.
+she chose one of the most expensive dresses in the shop and handed(递) it to an assistant who wrapped(包起来) it up for her <u>as</u> quickly <u>as</u> possible.
 Then the woman simply took the parcel and walked out of the shop without paying.